EllieDJeon/RaspberryPi/README.md

 2. Modules
    - argparse
    - SenseHat
-3. Publish
+3. Implementation

 ## 1. Introduction

 The original BasicPubSub.py that you can utilize with RaspberryPi shows a output of “Hello, world!” message.
 We updated it to show the outputs of accelerometer, gyroscope, magnetometer, airpressure, temperature, and humidity.

 ## 2. Module and Function
 ### 2-1. argparse
 you can use this module to wrtie user-friendly command-line interfaces.
 In our case, we can translate the outputs that RaspberryPi generates into user-friendly command-line interfaces.